AhmedElsherbini/Code_for_accVSmac_paper/README.md

 ```
 Then we need to extract unique and shared genes using the presence-absence CSV file from the output of Panaroo with this simple script named [Panroo_stats](https://github.com/AhmedElsherbini/Panaroo_stats).
 Later visualization with other R script attached.

- For visualization, we used an R script (number_xx).
+ For visualization, we used an R script ().

 *What about AMR profiling?*